larpchronicles/rules/chronicles-rulebook.md

 #### Expandable Weapon
 > A marvel of intricate crafting, this weapon modification is designed to allow the wielder the ultimate flexibility in controlling their reach.
 With 1 minute of roleplay, the wielder may change the length of this weapon, from up to a Two-Handed weapon down to a Short length one-handed weapon.
 This allows the wielder to use this item with a Short, Long, or Two-Handed weapon rep interchangably.
 This cannot be applied to Unarmed or Claws.
 #### Recycling Kit
 > This kit is designed to assist in helping a Recycler be more efficient with their reclamation of materials.
 When a kit is made, a single Crafting Type is chosen from Alchemy, Smithing or Rune Carving.
-When the user recycles an item from that type, they may expend a charge from this kit to recover 1/2 of the ranks in materials used to construct it, rounded down to a minimum of one, instead of the usual 1/3.
-In the case of Recycling an Artificing item, the user only benefits from this increase for the materials of the chosen type, though multiple kits may be used in tandem.
+When the character recycles an item from that type, they may expend a charge from this kit to recover 1/2 of the ranks in materials used to construct it, rounded down to a minimum of one, instead of the usual 1/3.
+In the case of Recycling an Artificing item, the character only benefits from this increase for the materials of the chosen type, though multiple kits may be used in tandem.
 Ex: If an item required all three material types, and you use an Alchemy Recycling Kit and a Smithing Recycling Kit, you'd get 1/2 of those materials, but only 1/3 of the Rune Carving materials.
 This item has 3 charges.
 #### Trickleblade Modification
 > This modification can be applied to any weapon, adding a resevoir and specially treated channels to the weapon that allow Toxins to flow along the edge of the blade.
 The wielder of this blade may apply Ingestible Toxins to this as if they were Weapon Coatings.